dani-garcia/vaultwarden/README.md

 Basically full implementation of Bitwarden API is provided including:

- * Basic single user functionality
+ * Single user functionality
  * Organizations support
  * Attachments
  * Vault API support
  * Serving the static files for Vault interface
  * Website icons API
  * Authenticator and U2F support
- * YubiKey OTP
+ * YubiKey and Duo support

 ## Installation
 Pull the docker image and mount a volume from the host for persistent storage: